OutSystems/docs-product/src/building-apps/ui/patterns/mobile/content/tooltip.md

 <div class="info" markdown="1">

-When including clickable elements inside the Tooltip component, which is not the typical use case, you can use a specific data attribute to support this scenario.<br/>
+To include clickable elements inside the Tooltip component, add ``data-allow-event-propagation="true"`` or ``data-allow-event-propagation=True`` to the clickable elements.
+This enables event propagation.
-Add ``data-allow-event-propagation="true"`` or ``data-allow-event-propagation=True`` to those elements to enable event propagation (partially introduced in **OutSystems UI version 2.12.0** and fully available **after OutSystems UI version 2.14.0**)
+Applies to OutSystems UI version 2.14.0 and higher.

 </div>